-The HD 598 Cs are the closed-back variation of the popular HD 598.
+The Sennheiser HD 598 Cs are the closed-back variation of the popular HD 598.
 They deliver a good sound quality with a few improvements thanks to the closed-back design but also some drawbacks for more critical listeners.
 On the upside, they're slightly more versatile because they isolate better than the open back model but not enough for commuting or traveling.

 - Great audio reproduction.